Need pest help? Save $50 on your first recurring service today with code GET50

 Understanding Huntsman Spiders

-Heteropoda venatoria, sometimes called the giant crab spider or the banana spider (due to its occasional appearance in marketed bananas), is a species introduced into the U.S. and now found in the subtropical areas of Florida, Texas, California and the coastal southern states.
-As adults, huntsman spiders do not build webs, but hunt and forage for insects, thus making a contribution to insect control in their habitats.
+Heteropoda venatoria, sometimes called the banana spider (due to its occasional appearance in marketed bananas), is a species introduced into the U.S. and is now found in the subtropical areas of Florida, Texas, California, and the coastal southern states.
+As adults, huntsman spiders do not build webs, but hunt and forage for insects, thus contributing to control insect populations within their habitats.

-The huntsman spider is not an aggressive biter, but when a huntsman considers the need to defend itself, it will bite.
-While their bite is painful and causes swelling, headache, and perhaps nausea, they seldom bite people.
-Although huntsman spiders are sometimes called banana spiders, they are not like the Brazilian wandering spider which is one of the most venomous spiders in the world.
+The huntsman spider is not an aggressive biter, but when it feels the need to defend itself, it will bite.
+While this spider's bite is painful and causes swelling, headache, and perhaps nausea, they seldom bite people.
+They are not like the Brazilian wandering spider which is one of the most venomous spiders in the world.

 The flattened body of huntsman spiders enables this large spider to fit into surprisingly small cracks and crevices.
 This ability, along with the huntsman spider’s adaptability to places such as inside houses, barns, garages, sheds and under boards or debris on the ground helps identify places they may be found.
 Being cold-sensitive, these spiders cannot exist outdoors in areas with freezing winter temperatures, so inside homes they may be found under furniture or cabinets, behind wall hangings, and in closets.